 Are you just starting out, do you want to fly indoors or do you prefer to fly outdoors, do you want HD footage or is DVR enough for you?

-In my opinion the best entry level brushless whoop for 2019 is the Emax Tinyhawk, more spepcifically the Emax Tinyhawk RTF starter kit.
+In my opinion the best entry level brushless whoop for 2020 is the Emax Tinyhawk 2, more spepcifically the Emax Tinyhawk RTF starter kit.
 It comes with everything you need to start the quadcopter hobby: Goggles, RC transmitter, quadcopter, batteries and a charger.

 This kit allows you to grow: You can use the transmitter with different models, the goggle can of course also be used with any other model.
 You can upgrade your RC transmitter or your goggles as you progress.

 The Tinyhawk is powered by a 1S battery which allows you to fly indoors without breaking anything - neither the copter nor your furniture.
-The price tag is another big plus - you can pick up the kit for less than $170 on banggood.
+The price tag is another big plus - you can pick up the kit for around $180 on banggood.
 Spare parts are available for everything.

 For indoor use, I would highly recommend something that is flying on 1S, in my opinion 2S is simply too much for indoors, except if you tone down your maximum throttle or if you have a really big indoors space to fly in.